Logan's Run (film): Plot

 Logan tells Jessica he intends to be a Runner.
 In the Cathedral Plaza area, after they confront some hostile youths, Logan tries to help an escaping woman Runner there, but she is killed by Francis, who now considers Logan an enemy.
-After unsuccessfully trying facial cosmetic surgery, and evading Francis in a sex club, Logan and Jessica meet the underground group, who direct them towards the city gate.
+After unsuccessfully trying facial cosmetic surgery and evading Francis in a sex club, Logan and Jessica meet the underground group, who direct them towards the city gate.
 Near the surface, they encounter and defeat Box, a robot who was originally designed to capture and freeze marine life for city food, but has since frozen any Runners who have made it that far.

-Logan and Jessica escape the city, discovering that out of the computer's influence their crystals are now clear-colored.
+Logan and Jessica escape the city, discovering that, absent the computer's influence, their crystals are now clear-colored.
 They enter the abandoned overgrown city that was once Washington, D.C.
 In the ruins of the United States Senate chamber, they encounter an elderly man living with many cats.
 The man shares what he knows about his life, including that he had biological parents.
-Logan realizes that Sanctuary does not physically exist, only the idea and concept to give people hope exists.
+Logan realizes that Sanctuary does not physically exist; only the idea and concept to give people hope exists.

 Francis has followed them; he and Logan fight until Francis is mortally wounded.
-Logan, Jessica and the old man head back to the dome city, but the old man stays outside, while the two re-enter through the underwater tunnels.
+Logan, Jessica, and the old man head back to the dome city, but the old man stays outside, while the two re-enter through the underwater tunnels.
 They shout at the people to stop entering the Carrousel but no one listens to them, and the two are subsequently captured.
 The computer overloads after scanning Logan's brain multiple times and only getting the message "there is no Sanctuary".
 Logan is freed and shoots the computer; the whole facility self-destructs and falls violently, causing everyone to panic and flee.
-Once outside, the people gather round an artificial waterfall pool and meet the old man.
+Once outside, the people gather around an artificial waterfall pool and meet the old man.